Introduction to the Mobile App Design

 Android vs. iOS App Design

 Currently, we have a duopoly.
 There are two important mobile operating systems: Android developed by Google and iOS created by Apple.
-According to StatCounter GlobalStats, their current market share (March 2019) is respectively 75.28% and 22.38%.
+According to StatCounter GlobalStats, their current market share (January 2023) is respectively 71.63% and 27.73%.

-If you have only used one platform, let’s say you are Android primary user, and you want to design for iOS, I strongly recommend you to switch for some time.
-You’ll get to know the look and feel of UI and better understand its users.
+If you have only used one platform, let’s say you are an Android primary user, and you want to design for iOS, I strongly recommend you to switch for some time.
+You’ll get to know the look and feel of the UI and better understand its users.

 Mobile App Design Process & Toolkit